 It’s fair to say that for the majority of couples, there was at least one extended time period when they enjoyed a fruitful sex life.
 For some couples, this area has always been a prominent part of their marriage.
 If this isn’t the case for you, you might be asking yourself “What do they have that we don’t?”.
 There is no definitive answer to that question.
 It could be that those couples are simply very compatible physically and have similar ‘drives’.
 Or it could be that they have made sure to work on that area, to never neglect it and always make sure they make the time and effort for it.

-Another great book to help you spice things up is 500 Lovemaking Tips & Secrets.
+Another great book if you’re just looking to spice things up is 500 Lovemaking Tips & Secrets.